-There are no current or planned stationary aboveground storage containers of concern within 1 mile of the project site.
+There are no current or planned stationary aboveground storage containers of concern identified in the Phase I ESA within 1 mile of the project site.
 The project is in compliance with explosive and flammable hazard requirements.

-Koamalu Plantation Phase I ESA-1(1).pdf
+Uahi Ridge Phase 2 (CPR 3) - Phase I ESA(1).pdf